Arachne: Search Based Repair of Deep Neural Networks: Introduction

 \end{itemize}

 The remainder of this paper is organised as follows.
-Section~\ref{sec:technique} describes the components of our DNN repair technique, \name.
+Section~\ref{sec:technique} describes components of our DNN repair technique, \name.
 Section~\ref{sec:protocols} sets out the research questions and describes experimental protocols.
-Section~\ref{sec:experimental_setup} outlines the set-up of the empirical evaluation, the results of which is discussed in Section~\ref{sec:results}.
-Section~\ref{sec:discussion} discusses the implications and the future work.
-Section~\ref{sec:related_work} presents the related work and Section~\ref{sec:conclusion} concludes.
+Section~\ref{sec:experimental_setup} outlines the set-up of the empirical evaluation, the results of which are discussed in Section~\ref{sec:results}.
+Section~\ref{sec:threats} presents threats to validity, Section~\ref{sec:related_work} details the related work, and Section~\ref{sec:conclusion} concludes.